SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 This is the Cross-tool OAuth Account Takeover (COAT) attack, which is a generalization of the mix-up attack as defined in {{Section 4.5 of !RFC9700}}).
 COAT exploits confusion between the OAuth connection context (which is a combination of OAuth provider, tool, tenant) of a centralized client rather than limited to confusion between two distinct authorization servers.

 Variants:

    *  Implicit Grant: In the implicit grant, the attacker receives an access token instead of the code in Step 4.
-The attacker's authorization server receives the access token when the client makes either a request to the A-AS userinfo endpoint (defined in [OpenID.Core]) or a request to the attacker's resource server (since the client believes it has completed the flow with A-AS).
+The attacker's authorization server receives the access token when the client makes either a request to the A-AS userinfo endpoint (defined in {{OpenID.Core}}) or a request to the attacker's resource server (since the client believes it has completed the flow with A-AS).
-   *  Cross-tool OAuth Request Forgery (CORF): If clients do not store the selected OAuth connection context in the user's session, attackers can mount an attack called Cross-tool OAuth request forgery (CORF).
+   *  Cross-tool OAuth Request Forgery (CORF): If clients do not store the selected OAuth connection context in the user's session, but in the redirection URI instead, attackers can mount an attack called Cross-tool OAuth Request Forgery (CORF).
 Note that unlike other variants, the goal of this attack is not to obtain an authorization code or access token, but to force the client to use an attacker's authorization code or access token for H-AS.
 This was referred to as Naïve RP Session Integrity Attack when the OAuth connection context is limited to AS, and is detailed in Section 3.4 of {{arXiv.1601.01229}}.
    *  Cross Social-Network Request Forgery.
 If clients use different redirection URIs for different authorization servers, clients do not store the selected authorization server in the user's session, and authorization servers do not check the redirection URIs properly (see {{Section 4.1 of !RFC9700}}), attackers can mount an attack called "Cross Social-Network Request Forgery".
 These attacks have been observed in practice.
 Refer to {{research.jcs_14}} for details.
    *  OpenID Connect: Some variants can be used to attack OpenID Connect.
-In these attacks, the attacker misuses features of the OpenID Connect Discovery [OpenID.Discovery] mechanism or replays access tokens or ID Tokens to conduct a mix-up attack.
+In these attacks, the attacker misuses features of the OpenID Connect Discovery {{OpenID.Discovery}} mechanism or replays access tokens or ID Tokens to conduct a mix-up attack.
 The attacks are described in detail in Appendix A of [arXiv.1704.08539] and Section 6 of [arXiv.1508.04324v2] ("Malicious Endpoints Attacks").

 ### Countermeasures {#COATCountermeasure}

 Unlike what expected in {{Section 4.4 of !RFC9700}}, an authorization server (or issuer) is no longer unique to a client.
 In modern deployment scenarios, the OAuth client interacts with multiple combinations of OAuth providers, tools and tenants.
 The client MUST use all variables in their OAuth connection context to form a unique connection context identifier.
 For instances,

 - a platform's client allowing one OAuth provider configuration per tool, while multiple tools can relying on same AS, SHOULD include the tool identifier.
 - in addition to the above, a platform's client allowing multiple OAuth providers for a tool SHOULD include identifiers that represent the tool and the OAuth provider.
-- in addition to the above, an OAuth-as-a-service managed client MUST include identifiers that represent the tenant, tool and OAuth provider.
+- in addition to the above, an OAuth-as-a-Service managed client MUST include identifiers that represent the tenant, tool and OAuth provider.

 The client MUST issue distinct redirection URI that incorporates this unique connection context identifier.
 When initiating an authorization request, the client MUST store this identifier in the user's session.
-When an authorization response was received on the redirection URI endpoint, Clients MUST also check that a context identifier matches with the one in the distinct redirection URI.
+When an authorization response was received on the redirection URI endpoint, clients MUST also check that a context identifier matches with the one in the distinct redirection URI.
 If there is a mismatch, the client MUST abort the flow.

 ## Session Fixation {#SessionFixation}
 Session fixation attacks can occur when the client relies on an authorization session fixated through a URL, instead of the existing user-agent session, to identify the user at the redirection endpoint.
 The authorization session alone is then used to determine the intended recipient of the access token at the client.
 Although it is derived from the user-agent session, the client may fail to validate the authorization session's binding to the user-agent session.
 This can be the case, for example, if the `state` parameter is used to carry application state, or if a session identifier is introduced into the OAuth flow.

-In a session fixation attack, the attacker attempts to trick a victim into completing an OAuth flow that the attacker initated, thereby linking the resulting access token to the attacker's own session with the client.
+In a session fixation attack, the attacker (attacker (A1) in {{Section 3 of !RFC9700}}) attempts to trick a victim into completing an OAuth flow that the attacker initated at the client, thereby linking the resulting access token to the attacker's own session with the client.
 The goal is to associate the attacker's session at the client with the victim's resources or identity, thereby giving the attacker at least limited access to the victim's resources.
 This contrasts with Cross-Site Request Forgery (CSRF) attacks (see {{Section 4.7 of !RFC9700}}), which cause a victim to access the attacker's resources.

 Note that this section focuses on the authorization code grant.
 For similar attacks in Cross-device OAuth flows, see {{Section 4 of CDFS}}.